nganbread/AttributeMapper/README.md

 AttributeMapper
 ===============

-A small mapping library to orchestrate maps by using property attributes
+A small mapping library to orchestrate maps by using property and field attributes

 How
 ===============